hajin-park/cse-158-assignment2/video_script.md

 | MF vs Content-Based | < 0.01 | Significant |

 **Conclusion:** All improvements are statistically significant (p < 0.05), not due to chance."

+Code on the next slide...
+Explain that the tests were made by comparing the results from the recommendation with another from a diff model.

 ---